 Foods to Try in San Cristobal:

-- Tamales Chiapanecos: A super unique tamale that apparently has a many different ingredients that a lot of people wouldn’t expect.
+- Tamales Chiapanecos: A unique tamale that has many different ingredients that a lot of people wouldn’t expect.
 So you might find olives, prunes, and plantain.
 But it also has common ingredients like chicken too.

-- Cochito Horneado: Slow-roasted pork marinated with achiote paste and tasty spices.
+- Cochito Horneado: Slow-roasted pork marinated with achiote paste and spices.

 - Molotes: A corn-based pastry filled with different ingredients and fried.